Struggling with your maths homework?

 In Adelaide, the market for maths tutoring secondary students across all years is well established.
 Many tutoring companies will provide you with trained tutors, or experts in the field to give you that extra edge for your next exam.

 You may also want to consider looking for a maths club or group program inside of the school as these are often available in public or private schools, but you may have to sacrifice a few lunchtimes.
-Your time at high school are some of the most important years of your life, so make sure to take it seriously!
+Your time at high school is some of the most important years of your life, so make sure to take it seriously!

 Learning online or offline?
 Scroll down to find out which option would be best for you.